diidhul/paindreiot/README.md

 <br>After all... the prototype will look like this <img>

 ### Paindre.APK
-APK is under maintenace i will update it ASAP
+APK is under maintenace i will update it, hope u wait for me